Ultimate Fayetteville Real Estate Investing Guide for 2026

 Long Term Rental (BRRRR)

-You improve the worth of the property above what you spent acquiring and rehabbing it.
-Then you pocket the equity you produced from the investment property in a “cash-out” mortgage refinance.
-You purchase your next asset with the cash-out funds and begin all over again.
-You buy more and more rental homes and constantly increase your lease revenues.
+The After Repair Value (ARV) of the investment property needs to total more than the total acquisition and rehab costs.
+Then you withdraw the value you generated out of the investment property in a “cash-out” refinance.
+You purchase your next asset with the cash-out capital and do it anew.
+You purchase more and more houses or condos and continually increase your lease income.

 Factors to Consider